Wireless Experimental Centre: Sections

 Apart from Section C, the other four sections carried out administration, collating and evaluating signals intelligence, traffic analysis and radio interception.
 Colonel Aldridge headed the signals section, and had under his command No. 5 Wireless Detachment, Royal Corps of Signals.

 Peter Marr-Johnson

 Lieutenant-Colonel Peter Marr-Johnson was the head of Section C of the Wireless Experimental Centre from 1943.
 He ran a successful but "too rigid" operation, with staff finding him distant and snobbish.
 He was a regular Army officer, having been commissioned in the Royal Artillery.
 He showed a talent in languages, and in 1932 with two other officers was sent to Japan as a language student.
-He received training in cryptography at GC&CS, and was in a BP SLU (Special Liaison Unit) in Singapore and possibly Java (for Wavell).
-He was sent to Hong Kong in early 1939, and in 1939-40 (as a Captain, then Major) was attached to the FECB in Hong Kong, where he objected to being under Admiralty control.
+He received training in cryptography at GC&CS, and was in aSpecial Liaison Unit in Singapore and possibly Java (for Wavell).
+He was sent to Hong Kong in early 1939, and in 1939-40 (as a captain, then Major) was attached to the FECB in Hong Kong, where he objected to being under Admiralty control.
 He had little time for war-commissioned officers, referring to one who had been in business before the war as a "Bombay carpet-bagger".